 According to Apple's technical specifications for the revised MacBook Air and the new MacBook Pro, the M2 only supports "one external display with up to 6K resolution at 60Hz."

-At the WWDC 2022, Apple went on to announce that the M1 (the original, not the Pro/Max/Ultra versions) and the new M2 will continue to only support a single display.
+At the WWDC 2022, Apple went on to announce that the M1 (the original, not the Pro/Max/Ultra versions) and the M2 base chipset will continue to only support a single display.
+The new M2 Pro and M2 Max can support dual displays with Thunderbolt solutions

 For users that want more than one display on these devices, the news of single-display support was a disappointment.
 However, that’s where Kensington comes in.